SkafteNicki/dtu_mlops/s5_continuous_x/M16_continuous_machine_learning.md

    ```

 2. Similar to what we have looked at until now, automation happens using *github workflow* files.
-   The main difference from continues integration we have looked on until now, is that we are actually
+   The main difference from continuous integration we have looked on until now, is that we are actually
    going to *train* our model whenever we do a `git push`.
 Copy the following code into a new workflow
    (called `cml.yaml`) and add that file to the folder were you keep your workflow files.